Emergent Visual Grounding in Large Multimodal Models Without Grounding Supervision: Experiments

 \section{Experiments}

-In this section, we first present comprehensive empirical results to evaluate our proposed \ourmethod and \ourmodel on both grounding-specific tasks (Sections~\ref{sec:expr-inst} and \ref{sec:expr-gcg}) and general visual question answering tasks (Section~\ref{sec:expr-vqa}).
-Then, we examine our module designs (Section~\ref{sec:expr-ablation}) and show qualitative results (Section~\ref{sec:expr-qual}).
-Due to limited space, we include implementation details and further results in the appendix.
-It is worth noting that \ourmethod and \ourmodel are general approaches for LMMs, but considering the computation limitations, we focus on grounding and enhancing LMMs with 7B or 8B-scale language models~\citep{vicuna2023, meta2024llama}.
+In this section, we first present the results of applying our approach in both grounded conversation generation (Sections~\ref{sec:expr-gcg}) and general conversation tasks (Section~\ref{sec:expr-vqa}).
+We then provide the evaluation on two other representative visual grounding tasks (Section~\ref{sec:expr-respng}).
+Finally, we include an ablation study of our module designs (Section~\ref{sec:expr-ablation}).
+Due to limited space, we include implementation details, qualitative results, and additional analysis of LMM attention maps in the supplementary material.
+It is worth noting that \ourmethod and \ourmodel are general approaches for LMMs, but considering computational limitations, we focus on grounding and improving LMMs with 7B or 8B parameters~\citep{vicuna2023, meta2024llama}.